Old Farmer's Almanac: 20th century

 During World War II, a German spy was apprehended in New York with a copy of the 1942 Old Farmer's Almanac in his pocket.

 From 1943 through 1945, to comply with the U.S. Office of Censorship's voluntary Code of Wartime Practices for press and radio, The Old Farmer's Almanac featured weather indications rather than forecasts.
 This allowed it to maintain its perfect record of continuous publication.

 Sagendorph served as the Almanacs editor until his death in 1970.
 His nephew, Judson D. Hale Sr., took over and kept the Almanac true to the vision of his uncle.
 In 2000, the editorial reins were passed to Janice Stillman, the first woman in the Almanacs history to hold the position, and she was succeeded, in 2023, by Carol Connare.
 Carol is the 14th person to hold the title of editor since it was first published in 1792.
-Hale still acts as the publication's editor in chief.
+Hale still acted as the publication's editor in chief until his title was changed to Editor Emeritus with the 2025 edition.
 In 1992, the Almanacs distribution passed the four million mark.
 It is still headquartered in Dublin, New Hampshire.

 In the 1990s, the editors decided to discontinue drilling the hole in the Almanac because it was costing them $40,000 a year and they felt that it was no longer needed.
 However, when they surveyed their subscribers, the response was overwhelmingly in favor of keeping the holes, so the editors decided to continue drilling them.

 Editions

-The Old Farmer's Almanac publishes four editions per year.
+The Old Farmer's Almanac currently publishes two editions per year: the U.S. National edition and a Canadian edition.
 Its annual circulation is 3 million copies.

-The only difference between the three U.S. editions is the city by which astronomical information is calculated and how tide times are presented.
-The National edition is fitted for Boston and the New England states; the Southern edition is fitted for Atlanta and the southern states; and the Western edition is fitted for San Francisco and the western states.
-Each edition contains calculations to answer for all the United States.
+Formerly, the U.S. edition was published in three separate editions for different regions of the country.
+The only difference between the three U.S. editions was the city by which astronomical information was calculated and how tide times were presented.
+The National edition was fitted for Boston and the New England states; the Southern edition was fitted for Atlanta and the southern states; and the Western edition was fitted for San Francisco and the western states.
+Each edition contained calculations to answer for all the United States.
+With the discontinuation of regional editions, readers of the National edition may use the included conversion charts to adjust the published astronomical information and tide times for their region.

 In 1982, The Old Farmer's Almanac began publishing an annual Canadian edition.
 This edition is fitted for Ottawa, with calculations to answer for all the Canadian provinces, and features provincial weather forecasts as well as stories that speak specifically to the history, traditions, and culture of the country.